kaakaa/pflenker.github.io/_posts/2019-11-08-rust-text-editor-chapter-2.md

 which have been installed.
 This is helpful to avoid "Works on my machine" - bugs if you are working on a team, where you are encountering a bug in, say, `termion v1.2.3`, while your co-worker is on `termion v1.2.4` and doesn't see it.

+> In case you missed it in the very first chapter, this tutorial can not be
+> completed on Windows.
+Termion is a dependency that is not supported on that
+> platform - but you can run it using the Linux Subsystem.

 Now change the `main.rs` as follows: